-Learn why centralized login is the most secure, standards-based strategy when authenticating with a provider.
+Learn why universal login is the most secure, standards-based strategy when authenticating with a provider.

-TL;DR: To maintain a successful application, you will inevitably need a centralized account system, as opposed to embedding login within your application.
-Centralized login is more secure, standards-based, maintainable, and future proof.
+TL;DR: To maintain a successful application, you will inevitably need a universal account system, as opposed to embedding login within your application.
+Universal login is more secure, standards-based, maintainable, and future proof.
 This is where the industry is moving, and in this post, we will explore this trend.

 High standards of security and ease of use have been set for modern authentication platforms and APIs.
 Users expect seamless logins that work across apps and entities without requiring them to log in over and over on the same device.
 Companies and developers expect robust security for their data and top-notch protection for their customers, preferably without incurring intensive implementation or maintenance overhead.